Last Modified: 10/31/2011

 Surveillance

 To ensure appropriate screening, follow-up and referral processes Wyoming created an EHDI Database web application.
-The Wyoming EHDI Tracking Software Database is available to Wyoming facilities that provide early intervention services for Wyoming children.
+The Wyoming HHH System is a database is used to record hearing screening results and follow-up information for children in Wyoming that is available to the appropriate providers.

 Information for the EHDI process